 In the modern world there are two dominant approaches to humanism which experienced a resurgence after World War II.

 Firstly, Secular Humanism.
-This view is stated to be the view of Humanists UK, there is no allowance to acknowledge any spiritual or religious content or rituals during celebrant led ceremonies.
+There is no allowance to acknowledge any spiritual or religious content or rituals during celebrant led ceremonies.
 However, in recent times lines seemed to have been wilfully blurred with the rise of independent celebrants, as humanist celebrants are openly permitting spiritual and religious elements into their ceremonies.
-Frankly, this change in view is welcomed but goes against the grain of the humanist.
+Frankly, this change in view is welcomed but could be viewed as going against the grain of the humanist.

 In 2007 an Ipsos Mori Poll found that 36% of the population share humanist beliefs and values but did not subscribe to the humanist movement per se.
 Why?
-Well, although “humanism” seems a noble endeavour and widely shared ideal, Humanists UK, in recent times, has been viewed as a religious organisation in all but name, in that they are a doctrine driven membership organisation, whose members must subscribe annually, often tithing the incomes of their members / celebrants (like many churches) and geographically restricting their practices.
+Well, although “humanism” seems a noble endeavour and widely shared ideal, in recent times, it has been viewed as a religious endeavour in all but name, in that they are arguably an almost doctrine driven concern, whose members must subscribe annually, even known to have tithed the incomes of their members (like many churches) and geographically restricting their practices.

 It may be of benefit to appreciate the terminology surrounding celebrants in the UK by understanding what a celebrant is.

-It is estimated that there are 4000+ celebrants in the UK, where Humanist UK celebrants represent less than 10%.
-Approximately 75% of the 4000+ are independent celebrants, most of whom are truly secular.
+It is estimated that there are 4000+ celebrants in the UK.
+A significant majority are independent celebrants, most of whom are wholly inclusive in their practice.